 These filtrations outperform carbon filters and can be as efficient as RO systems at a cheaper cost, with less lost water, and without eliminating important minerals.

-Filtering water may not only eliminate impurities and particles, but it may also improve the flavour of your water.
+Filtering water may not only eliminate impurities and particles, but it may also improve the flavor of your water.

 Furthermore, because it reduces the need for single-use plastic bottles, it might be a more environmentally beneficial way to consume pure water.